NASCRAG is a group of Independent Game Masters.

 Indiana Bill Cavalier, Artist and Illustrator / Man of 1000 Words

-Tom uses his skills as a professional actor and improviser to entertain the crowds while he gets them organized in the marshaling area.
-Without Tom, well, gosh, we wouldn’t know which tables to go to (of course *finding* the tables is still an uncertain proposition).
+Doug uses his skills as a public speaker from his years in politics to entertain the crowds while he gets them organized in the marshaling area.
+Without Doug, well, gosh, we wouldn’t know which tables to go to (of course *finding* the tables is still an uncertain proposition).

 Buster, Goat Boy

-At Gen Con, while Tom marshals the players into teams, Buster is the one wandering through the crowds, collecting their event tickets, and handing out the paper work.
+At Gen Con, while Doug marshals the players into teams, Buster is the one wandering through the crowds, collecting their event tickets, and handing out the paper work.
+This activity has become known as “Bustering”.